falsandtru/dw-cache/README.md

     - *Burst access degrades the performance.*
     - Lower hit ratio than LRU at OLTP.
     - Many major benchmarks are lacking in the paper despite the performance of TinyLFU is significantly worse than W-TinyLFU.
-  - Latency spikes
+  - Spike latency
     - **Whole reset of Bloom filters takes linear time.**
   - Vulnerable algorithm
     - *Burst access saturates Bloom filters.*
 - W-TinyLFU
-  - Latency spikes
+  - Spike latency
     - **Whole reset of Bloom filters takes linear time.**
   - (Essentially high overhead)
     - Would not to be convertible to CLOCK.

 ## Hit ratio

+Note that another cache algorithm sometimes changes the parameter values per workload to get a favorite result as the paper of TinyLFU has changed the window size of W-TinyLFU.
+All the results of DWC are measured by the same default parameter values.

 ### DS1

 W-TinyLFU > (LIRS) > DWC > (TinyLFU) > ARC > LRU

-- In 4,000,000 to 5,000,000, LIRS and ARC have stopped increasing, but DWC has increased steadily.
+- In 4,000,000 to 5,000,000, LIRS and ARC have stopped increasing, but DWC has consistently increased.
-- At 5,000,000, DWC slightly better than LIRS.
+- At 5,000,000, DWC is slightly better than LIRS.
-- At 8,000,000, DWC significantly better than ARC and TinyLFU.
+- At 8,000,000, DWC is significantly better than ARC and TinyLFU.

 ```
 DS1 1,000,000